IlyaMZP/stpp/README.md

 `stpp --server -p=1234 -v=2 -c=2DF3BD26617D64AA89F850862D11D8B660CF24FE`

 Where `1234` is the port to listen on, `2` is the verification level for stunnel and `2DF3BD26617D64AA89F850862D11D8B660CF24FE` is a certificate thumbprint.
-A certificate path may be specified insted.
+A certificate path may be specified instead.

 On the client side run: